-1. Smoke Alarm: What To Do When The Alarm Sounds.
+1. Smoke Alarm: What To Do When The Alarm Sounds

-The smoke alarm pattern is three long beeps, a 1.5 second pause, and three long beeps repeating.
+The smoke alarm pattern is three long beeps with voice "Fire!," a 1.5 second pause, and three long beeps repeating.
 The red LED blinks in time with the alarm pattern only on the alarm(s) that detected the hazard (initiating alarm).